wazuh/wazuh-documentation/source/installation-guide/index.rst

 With all-in-one deployment, you install and configure all the Wazuh central components on the same host.
 Wazuh offers different all-in-one deployment options such as:

 - :ref:`Wazuh quickstart <quickstart>`: Install all the central components on the same host using the unattended installation script.
-- :ref:`Virtual Machine (OVA) <virtual_machine>`: It is a pre-built virtual machine with all Wazuh central components that you can directly import using VirtualBox or other OVA compatible virtualization systems.
+- :ref:`Virtual Machine (OVA) <virtual_machine>`: It is a pre-built virtual machine with all Wazuh central components that you can directly import using `VirtualBox <https://www.virtualbox.org/>`_ or other OVA compatible virtualization systems.
 - :ref:`Amazon Machine Images (AMI) <amazon-machine-images>`: It is a pre-built Amazon Machine Image with all Wazuh core components to be installed on an AWS cloud instance.

 Distributed deployment
 ^^^^^^^^^^^^^^^^^^^^^^

-Following a distributed deployment process, you can install and configure the Wazuh server, Wazuh indexer, and Wazuh dashboard.
-In this type of deployment, the components are installed on separate hosts.
-Wazuh dashboard can be installed either on the same server of a Wazuh indexer node or a separate one.
+Following a distributed deployment process, you can install and configure the Wazuh central components on separate hosts.
+The Wazuh dashboard can be installed either on the same server of the Wazuh indexer node or a separate one.

-The Wazuh server and Wazuh indexer can each be installed as a single-node or multi-node cluster depending on the environment needs.
+The Wazuh server and the Wazuh indexer can each be installed as a single-node or multi-node cluster depending on the environment needs.
 This type of deployment provides high availability and scalability of the product, and it is convenient for large working environments.

 Small Wazuh deployments, which do not require processing large amounts of data, can easily be handled by a single-node cluster.
 Multi-node clusters are recommended when there is a large number of monitored endpoints, when a large volume of data is anticipated, or when high availability is required.